Destination: India

 What is the time zone?

-Indian Standard time (IST) is the time observed throughout India, with a time offset of UTC+5:30.
-India does not observe daylight saving or other seasonal adjustments.
+Indian Standard Time (IST) is the official time standard observed throughout India, maintaining a consistent time offset of UTC+5:30, without any provisions for daylight saving or seasonal adjustments.

 Is tipping customary in India?